-• Conducting a current assessment is a deterrent to enrollment.
+Conducting a current assessment is a deterrent to enrollment.

-In contrast to the initial basic skills assessment described above, if measuring EFL gains after program enrollment under the measurable skill gains indicator, local programs must use a NRS-approved assessment for both the EFL pre-test and post-test to determine an individual's EFL.
-Neither WIN Ready to Work, nor WorkKeys, are NRS-approved assessments.
+In contrast to the initial basic skills assessment described above, if measuring EFL gains after program enrollment under the measurable skill gains indicator, local programs must use a NRS approved assessment for both the EFL pre-test and post-test to determine an individual's EFL.
+ED annually publishes in the Federal Register, and posts on the internet, a list of the names of tests, and the EFLs the tests are suitable to measure, as required by 34 CFR § 462.12(c)(2).
+Staff must verify that their desired assessment to measure the youth's basic skill level is currently authorized.
+An updated list of ED approved assessments can be found at https://nrsweb.org/policy-data/wioa-and-nrs-resources.

-State Instruction 19-05, Change 1 WIOA Youth Program Elements, Eligibility, and Expenditures August 15, 2023 Page 7 of 10
+State Instruction 19-05, Change 2 WIOA Youth Program Elements, Eligibility, and Expenditures March 24, 2025 Page 7 of 10